 - a.
 The use of one internal accessory dwelling unit within a primary dwelling is a permitted use in any area zoned primarily for residential use. - b.
-An internal accessory dwelling unit shall comply with all applicable building, health, and fire codes, except that: - A structure whose egress window in an existing bedroom complied with the construction code in effect at the time that the bedroom was finished is not required to undergo a physical change to conform to the current construction code if the change would compromise the structural integrity of the structure; - ii.
+An internal accessory dwelling unit shall comply with all applicable building, health, and fire codes, except that: - i.
+A structure whose egress window in an existing bedroom complied with the construction code in effect at the time that the bedroom was finished is not required to undergo a physical change to conform to the current construction code if the change would compromise the structural integrity of the structure; - ii.
 The discharge of return air from an accessory dwelling unit into another dwelling unit, or into an accessory dwelling unit from another dwelling unit, is not prohibited; and - iii.
-An occupant of an accessory dwelling unit is not required to have access to the disconnect serving the dwelling unit in which they reside. - c.
-Except as provided in Subsection 3, the City may not establish any restrictions or requirements for the construction or use of one internal accessory dwelling unit within a primary dwelling, including a restriction or requirement governing: - i.
-The size of the internal accessory dwelling unit in relation to the primary dwelling; - ii.
-Total lot size; or - iii.
-Street frontage.
+An occupant of an accessory dwelling unit is not required to have access to the disconnect serving the dwelling unit in which they reside.